AlexTreml/Collab/README.md

 Install GitHub Desktop → https://desktop.github.com/

-Click the link in the email → click “Accept invitation”
+Click the link in the email → click “Accept invitation” for GIThuB

 Then you’ll see the repository page open on GitHub.